 The beef mixture will keep in the fridge for a day or so, although it’s best freshly made.
 If you are going to be having leftovers, I would only add dressing to the amount of cabbage you’ll use at that meal and refrigerate the leftover meat, leftover cabbage, and dressing separately.
 Then re-heat the meat and combine the cabbage and dressing when you eat the leftovers.

 This is a perfect recipe for the South Beach Diet, and most other low-carb eating plans.
-Most commercial coleslaw mix has carrots which aren't permitted for South Beach Phase One, but the amount of carrots is very small, so I wouldn't stress over it too much.
+Most commercial coleslaw mix has carrots which are higher in carbs and aren’t permitted for South Beach Phase One, but the amount of carrots is very small, so I wouldn’t stress over it too much.
 If you use approved mayo and hot sauce, this can even be Paleo.